pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 If a residue survives in 4 attractors, you only need to identify one of the stressors that pushes the system into one of these attractors.

+Sample, Godzilla destroying Oslo is an extremely unlikely stressor.
+To survive this, you probably want redundancy.
+Redundancy is going to solve issues with your architecture that are more likely, e.g. flooding.

 > Would an attractor be emergent patterns in software architecture?
 A pattern?